What the government’s new model tenancy agreement means for your ‘no pets’ rule.

 Pets in Rentals

-A landlord cannot request a deposit larger than 5 weeks’ rent (or 6 weeks’ where the rental is over £50,000) if they approve pets in their rental property due to the bans and caps introduced by the Tenant Fees Act 2019.
+A landlord cannot request a security deposit larger than 5 weeks’ rent (or 6 weeks’ where the rental is over £50,000) if they approve pets in their rental property due to the bans and caps introduced by the Tenant Fees Act 2019.
+This means that a landlord and tenant cannot arrange for a so-called 'pet deposit' to be paid in exchange for permitting pets in the property.
+Equally, a landlord cannot demand professional cleaning at the end of the tenancy whether they have authorised the responsible tenants to keep a pet in the property or not.

 Legislate offers model tenancy contracts which are up to date with both changes in the law and relevant guidelines and notices, giving you, and your tenant(s), confidence that your agreements are enforceable and that you both are protected by its terms.
 Read our tutorial to learn how to create your tenancy agreements in minutes with Legislate.